20 Veneers + 1 Implant

 Why do veneers from abroad often look fake?

-Dental tourism typically involves compressed timelines that skip critical design steps.
+Dental tourism typically compresses what should be a multi-appointment design process into a single visit.
 Without temporaries, try-in appointments, and iterative refinement, there is no opportunity to evaluate and adjust the result before permanent placement.
-Quality cosmetic dentistry requires multiple appointments specifically for previewing and modifying the design.
-When these steps are eliminated to reduce cost or time, the result often appears artificial because it was never properly customized to the individual patient.
+Quality cosmetic dentistry requires multiple appointments specifically for previewing and modifying the design—evaluating proportions, testing lip dynamics, and refining surface characteristics.
+When these steps are eliminated to reduce cost or travel time, the result often appears artificial because it was never properly customized to the individual patient’s facial features and aesthetic goals.

-What is a gum lift and why was it necessary?
+What is a gum lift and why is it needed before veneer replacement?

-A gum lift, or crown lengthening, is a minor surgical procedure that reshapes gum tissue to create symmetrical gum architecture.
-When gum tissue sits at different heights on corresponding teeth, even perfectly shaped veneers will appear asymmetrical.
-By harmonizing the gum line first, we create a symmetrical canvas on which to design symmetrical teeth.
-The procedure uses local anesthesia and typically heals within one to two weeks.
+A gum lift (crown lengthening or gingivectomy) is a minor surgical procedure that reshapes gum tissue to create symmetrical gum architecture.
+When gum tissue sits at different heights on corresponding teeth—which is surprisingly common—even perfectly shaped veneers will appear asymmetrical because the frame around the teeth is uneven.
+By harmonizing the gum line first, a symmetrical canvas is created on which to design symmetrical teeth.
+The procedure uses local anesthesia and typically heals within 1–2 weeks.

 Can failed veneers always be redone?

 Most failed veneers can be replaced, though the approach depends on what exists beneath them.
 If the original preparations were conservative and healthy tooth structure remains, new veneers can be placed with excellent results.
-If prior work removed excessive tooth structure or created other complications, additional restorative work may be needed.
-Every redo case requires careful evaluation to determine the optimal treatment plan.
+If prior work removed excessive tooth structure, created pulp damage, or introduced decay, additional restorative treatment such as core buildups, root canals, or crowns may be needed before new veneers can be placed.
+The condition of each tooth beneath the existing veneers is evaluated before finalizing the treatment plan.

 Why were 20 veneers needed instead of just replacing the problem teeth?

-Replacing individual veneers while leaving others unchanged creates visible inconsistencies in color, shape, and light reflection.
-When comprehensive redesign is the goal—correcting proportions, establishing symmetry, and creating natural variation—all visible teeth must be treated together.
+Replacing individual veneers while leaving others unchanged creates visible inconsistencies in color, shape, surface texture, and light reflection between old and new work.
+When comprehensive redesign is the goal—correcting proportions, establishing symmetry, and creating natural variation across the entire smile—all visible teeth must be treated together.
 This ensures cohesive aesthetics where every tooth relates properly to its neighbors rather than mismatched elements that reveal piecemeal treatment.

-High-quality porcelain veneers typically last 15-20 years or longer with proper care, whether they are initial veneers or redone work.
-Longevity depends on material quality, precision of placement, and patient maintenance.
-Regular dental visits every six months, along with avoiding habits like ice chewing or nail biting, help maximize veneer lifespan.
-The same principles apply regardless of whether veneers are original work or corrections of prior treatment.
+High-quality porcelain veneers typically last 15–20 years or longer with proper care, whether they are initial veneers or replacement work.
+Longevity depends on material quality, precision of bonding, and patient maintenance.
+Regular dental visits every 6 months, along with avoiding habits like ice chewing or nail biting, help maximize veneer lifespan.
+Wearing a night guard is recommended for patients who grind or clench their teeth.

-How much does it cost to redo veneers in Beverly Hills?
+How much does it cost to redo veneers?

-Comprehensive veneer redo cases typically range from $40,000 to $80,000 or more, depending on the number of teeth involved and whether additional procedures like gum lifts or implants are needed.
-While this represents a significant investment, the cost reflects the expertise, time, and materials required to correct prior failures and achieve results that will last decades.
-During consultation, we provide detailed breakdowns and discuss financing options that make comprehensive treatment accessible.
+Comprehensive veneer redo cases typically range from $40,000 to $80,000 or more, depending on the number of teeth involved and whether additional procedures like gum lifts ($500–$3,000) or implants are needed.
+Individual veneers range from $1,800 to $3,500 per tooth.
+While this represents a significant investment, the cost reflects the expertise, multi-appointment design process, and premium materials required to correct prior failures and achieve results that will last 15–20 years.
+Financing options are available.

 Dr. Kiyan Mehdizadeh, DMD